 An integrated, evidence-informed care model guides all UHS practices and services.
 These services are comprehensive, equitable, and accessible.
 Using research-informed strategies, UHS leverages clinical encounters and prevention efforts to promote lifelong health and well-being among students and others in the Princeton community.
 We collaborate with many departments across campus and participate in regional and national initiatives related to emerging best practices in college health.
 UHS adopts a public health approach that both prevents and responds rapidly to illness and infectious disease outbreaks, and supports students’ capacity to make the most of their Princeton education.

-University Health Services has a staff of over 100, including physicians, psychiatrists, nurse practitioners, physician assistants, psychologists, clinical social workers, health educators, registered nurses, nutritionists, athletics trainers and other healthcare professionals, technicians, educators and administrators.
+University Health Services has a staff of over 100, including physicians, psychiatrists, nurse practitioners, physician assistants, psychologists, clinical social workers, public health educators, registered nurses, nutritionists, athletics trainers and other healthcare professionals, technicians, educators and administrators.

 - UHS clinicians are available 24 hours a day, seven days a week during the academic year.

-- More than 81 percent of all students are seen each year at UHS.
-UHS provides more than 75,500 visits annually to the Princeton University community.
+- More than 78 percent of all students are seen each year at UHS.
+UHS typically provides more than 75,500 visits annually to the Princeton University community.

 - Each year, UHS staff engage in over 450–500 health-related outreach education and prevention activities, reaching the entire campus community.